What is a Bioinformatics Scientist?

 The states with the most job growth for Bioinformatics Scientist are Nevada, Utah, and Ohio.
 Watch out if you plan on working in Wyoming, South Dakota, or Rhode Island.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Bioinformatics Scientist
+Salary for a Bioinformatics Scientist

 Bioinformatics Scientists who work in Maryland, Rhode Island, or Delaware, make the highest salaries.